 - Statewide there are affiliate programs serving all 75 counties.
 The state organization, Arkansas Single Parent Scholarship Fund, provides logistical support and up to $7,000 in matching grant money for each county served ($8,000 for Delta counties).

-- Students attend NorthWest Arkansas Community College, University of Arkansas, John Brown University, Northwest Technical Institute, Crowder College and other approved institutions as needed.
+- Students attend NorthWest Arkansas Community College, University of Arkansas, John Brown University, Northwest Technical Institute, Crowder College, Harding University and other approved institutions as needed.

 Statistics and Information